Diet for Gastroparesis: What Foods to Eat and Avoid + 7 Tips

 What triggers gastroparesis?

-While the precise cause of gastroparesis is not always known, damage to a nerve that controls the stomach muscles can possibly be the culprit (vagus nerve).
+While the precise cause of gastroparesis is not always known, damage to a nerve that controls the stomach muscles can be the culprit (vagus nerve).

 Can you eat raw vegetables with gastroparesis?